For he orders his angels to protect you

 On November 4, 2006, Arnold was out running one of his usual routes around a local park in Ada, usually one of the safest places in town.
 As he approached the east road around the park a gun shot rang out from a rifle or hand gun about 200 to 300 feet up the path.
 He said it was not from a shot gun.
 Soon after, he heard the sound of the shell going through the leaves near him.
 He doesn't believe anyone was trying to shoot him.
 He guessed it was a hunter who was unaware of the danger of shooting a gun toward a road in town in a populated area.
 It was way too close for comfort.
 Arnold had run in the park hundreds of times with no other mishaps.
 We think is was just a freak occurrence and it will never happen again.

 April 12, 2010 - here we go again.
 Arnold was cleaning up some trash thrown on our property and leaned down to pick up something.
 Suddenly he realized he had been stabbed in the face by a tree branch, right under his only good eye as blood gushed out of his face.
 He saw he had just escaped possible blindness by the tree branch missing his eye by a half inch or less.
 If Arnold had lost his vision in his one good eye his life would have been drastically changed for the rest of his life.
 Thanks again to the Lord and his Guardian Angel for preventing a real tragedy.
-He had a black eye now but that was okay.
+He had a black eye afterwards. but that was okay.
 He will wear safety goggles for all yard work in the future.

 December 16, 2014 - present day - On Dec.
 16 Arnold had what we thought was a TIA (mini or temporary stroke) and appeared better the next day or so, but soon it became apparent that he was getting much worse and had experienced a stroke with severe symptoms which continued for over a month.
 At times I felt he might die or be permanently severely disabled.
 Amazingly, he has had a full recovery except for a few minor quirky health conditions.
 I think, with the Lord's help, I was acting as his Guardian Angel.
 Even though I am a nurse, I believe the Lord intervened to heal him.
 Also, I attribute his healing to the many people that prayed for him and me also.
 See special new page on this - Arnold Allen Stroke Diary.